steffen-liersch/Liersch.Json/README.md

 SLJsonParser
 ------------

 The parser class SLJsonParser is easy to use.
 The input JSON expression should have a correct format.
 Otherwise a SLJsonException is thrown.
-In JSON expressions strings must be delimited with double-quotation marks.
+In JSON strings must be delimited with double-quotation marks.
 The parser also accepts single-quotation marks.

 ```cs
 public static void RunExample1()